Hot Autumn

 The Hot Autumn (Autunno caldo) of 1969–70 is a term used for a series of large strikes in the factories and industrial centers of Northern Italy, in which workers demanded better pay and better conditions.
 During 1969 and 1970 there were over 440 hours of strikes in the region.
-The decrease in the flow of labour migration from Southern Italy had resulted in nearly full employment levels in the northern part of the country, meaning that the workforce there now had the leverage to start flexing its muscles.
+The decrease in the flow of labour migration from Southern Italy had resulted in nearly full employment levels in the northern part of the country, meaning that the workforce there now had the leverage to start exercising its influence.

 Overview

 Due to increased literacy levels in general and especially among workers, following a wave of student protests influenced by similar events in May 1968 in France, leftist students started agitating for social reforms and increased class consciousness.
 Workers joined in on these protests and began to demand increased wages.
 Many of them were being laid off because of increased efficiencies in factories.
 Not all of the workers' demands for collective control came about, but more basic demands such as a 40-hour work week and increased pay were achieved.

 The reasons for discontent varied - while the usual demands for better pay and working conditions were a factor, the tensions were also increased by the fact that much of the workforce had migrated from the much poorer South.
 They were generally unhappy at the society that had forced them to leave their homes in search of work, and wanted to get back at the employers who, in their view, had been exploiting them with lower than average wages for so many years.

-The phrase autunno caldo has since been applied in the Italian press to describe other periods marked by significant strikes, although in later decades, such seasonal strikes have more often been directed against government's budget plans, which are usually planned and publicly debated during the autumn months.
+The phrase autunno caldo has since been applied in the Italian press to describe other periods marked by significant strikes, although in later decades such seasonal strikes have more often been directed against the government's budget plans, which are usually planned and publicly debated during the autumn months.